Trial balance: definition, types and how to prepare

 FAQs on trial balances

-How do you prepare the trial balance?
+How often should you prepare a trial balance?

 Disclaimer